ExploratoryEngineering/pax-counter/README.md

 * TXD0    to FTDI RX

 1) Use common ground for ESP-WROOM-32D, EE-NBIoT-01 and FTDI.
-2) Leave FTDI VCC pin un connected
+2) Leave FTDI VCC pin unconnected